SherG/tester1/site/content/values/_index.md

   - heading: Personal consultation
     imageUrl: /img/about-shade-grown.jpg
     text: >
-      To get started, book a phone meeting with ISF wowner Francisco Villalobos.
+      To get started, book a phone meeting with <a href="https://isfny.com">ISF</a> owner Francisco Villalobos.
 After discussing your needs and goals we'll schedule your first in-person session.
 We'll review your fitness state and any physical limitations.
 Together we'll refine your goals.
 And you'll learn more about